 A new safety needle is on the market and is now the fifth safety needle, or safety sharp, available to California dentists.
 Dental practices that do not use safety sharps should evaluate the NopoGuard as part of the Cal/OSHA-required documentation.

-Patients, visitors and workers not performing clinical procedures will no longer be required to wear face masks in dental offices and other indoor health care settings in California beginning April 3 per new guidance from the state Department of Public Health.
+Patients, visitors and workers not performing clinical procedures are no longer be required to wear face masks in dental offices and other indoor health care settings in California as of April 3 per new guidance from the state Department of Public Health.

 Cal/OSHA’s COVID-19 Prevention Non-Emergency Regulations took effect Feb.
 3, replacing the most recent version of the emergency temporary standards that California dentists have been complying with since May 2022.

 Workers in California dental offices are no longer required to quarantine after a close-contact exposure with someone who has COVID-19 if the exposed worker is asymptomatic and does not test positive, according to updated state guidance.

 The California Department of Public Health on Sept.
 17 ended the COVID-19 testing mandate for unvaccinated health care workers and other individuals in high-risk settings, which include dental offices.